 10. Bond - Existing Street Trees

 A Street Tree Bond deposit in accordance with Council's Fees and Charges (total 57 trees) must be lodged with Council prior to the issue of the Construction Certificate to ensure that in accordance with the Approved Landscape Plan, the eight (8) existing street trees that conflict with pram ramp locations are transplanted and/or replaced, and the forty nine (49) existing trees (with no conflict) are maintained in the same condition or better as found before the start of any building work on the site.

+The street tree bond may be paid in staged instalments, with 32 trees surrounding Building B bonded in Stage 1, and 25 trees surrounding Buildings A and C bonded in Stage 2, prior to issue of the relevant Construction Certificate.

 11. Street Tree Inspection Fee